Chuvard/Logistic_Regression/README.md

 To successfully run this project you have to do the following steps:

 	Step 1.
-Run the "Logistic_Regression" Jupyter Notebook file on your PC/Notebook.
+Run the "Logistic_Regression" Jupyter Notebook file here online or on your PC/Notebook.

 	Step 2.
 Import all required libraries and data frames from the Sections "Importing modules" and "Loading and visualizing the data".